openshift-pipelines/pipelines-as-code/README.md

 ```

 which will apply the release.yaml to your kubernetes cluster, creating the
-namespace, the roles and all other bits needed.
+admin namespace `pipelines-as-code`, the roles and all other bits needed.

+The `pipelines-as-code` namespace is where all the admin pipelinerun are run,
+they are supposed to be accesible only by the admin.

-You will need to have events coming through to your EventListenner so follow
+You will need then to have events from github or others coming through to your
-the next steps on how to do that.
+EventListenner so follow the next steps on how to do that.

 ### Github configuration